‘Real Housewives Of New York’ Newbie Tinsley Mortimer: Everything We Know

 “The new season is excellent, and it’s not even all in the trailer,” he told fans.
 “I mean, there’s so much we left out.”

 Given how the last reunion ended without feuds being resolved, there’s no telling what’s in store when the ladies return next month.
-As fans will recall, the reunion ended with Frankel, Radziwill, and Singer fighting with de Lesseps, Medley and Morgan.
+As fans will recall, the reunion ended with Frankel, Radziwill, and Singer fighting with de Lesseps, Medley, and Morgan.
 The only one left out of the drama was Jules Waintstein, who elected not to return for another season.

 Although last season was very divisive for the ladies, Cohen assured everyone that they will come together eventually.
 “It takes a while,” he stated.
 “Takes a while, but they do come together.”